 Deposits are refundable (minus $150.00 service charge per person) if written notice is received before March 15 of the year you are booked.
 After March 15 your monies are nonrefundable.
 Charter group deposits are non-refundable.
 If Middle Fork River Expeditions must cancel a trip due to water levels, weather conditions, wildfires or any other circumstances, your trip will be refunded or re-scheduled for the an available date the next summer.

 Lodging is needed the night before your trip in Salmon.
 We will meet at the Stagecoach Inn (208-756-2919) at 8:30pm the night before your trip begins.
 The best rooms are on the riverside of the hotel and a little more expensive but well worth it.

 At the end of the trip, the Super 8 in McCall (208) 634-4637 has clean rooms or the Hotel McCall (866-800-1183) is a more expensive and a very nice hotel.
 For Boise, we recommend the Best Western Vista Inn (800) 727-5006) which is right next to the airport and has a shuttle service.
 There is also a nice restaurant adjacent to the hotel for dinner.
 Please call them directly after you have signed up for the trip.

 Travel to Salmon, Idaho

 There are two transportation options to choose from, driving or flying.
-There is commercial air service to Boise, Idaho or Missoula, Montana.
-Then rent a car and drive to Salmon (5 hours from Boise or 2 hours from Missoula) or fly in a small 5 or 9 seater airplane with Sawtooth Flying Service (800-798-6105) or Gem Air at 208-756-7382 which is ~$250/person.
+There is commercial air service to Boise, Idaho or Missoula, Montana, then you can rent a car and drive to Salmon (5 hours from Boise or 2 hours from Missoula) Alternatively you can fly from Boise in a small 5 or 9 seater airplane with Sawtooth Flying Service (800-798-6105) or Gem Air at 208-756-7382 which is ~$250/person.